 This is the advanced level of O2 Yoga.
 The instructor leads the class through a flowing and varied sequence of postures including arm balances, backbends and inversions.
 Playful and expanding, this class is intended to challenge the more experienced student.
 This class is not appropriate for beginners.
 Classes are 90 minutes.
 Click here to see this week’s Power class times at both studios.

 ASTANGA – PRIMARY SERIES:

 The Astanga Yoga system is the foundation for the O2 Yoga practice.
 An Astanga class will include predictable sequencing (meaning it will be the same every time), focused on flow (vinyasa), and working toward full expression of postures with proper execution of breath and timing.
 While modifications are offered, this class is not appropriate for beginners.
 Classes are 90 minutes.
 Click here to see this week’s Astanga class times at both studios.
 Curious about some Astanga “pro-tips”?
 Click here.

 ASTANGA – SECOND SERIES:

 Second Series builds on the sequence found in Primary Series.
 It is our most advanced class offering.
 Second Series replaces Primary Series for the last Astanga offering of the month.
 While modifications are offered, this class is not appropriate for beginners.
 Classes are 90 minutes.
 Click here to see this week’s Astanga class times at both studios.

 Karma Classes typically appear on our schedule in the winter months and feature our recent Teacher Training graduates.
-These 60-minute Intermediate-level classes are half-price ($8) and we donate 100% percent of the profits to Maple Farm Animal Sanctuary.
+These 60-minute Intermediate-level classes are discounted and we donate 100% percent of the profits to charity.
 More details can be found here.

 What to Wear